 Leeds City Council wrongly kept a daughter from visiting her elderly mother in a care home.

-In her report, issued today, Local Government Ombudsman Anne Seex says the Council’s fault deprived the woman “of the opportunity to speak with her mother before they were separated forever by death.”
+The Ombudsman said the Council’s fault deprived the woman “of the opportunity to speak with her mother before they were separated forever by death.”

 She added: “Relatives and friends have the right to visit and see each other without undue interference and the right to respect for family life is enshrined in law.
 Ms B was told unexpectedly – and without there being any evidence – that she was regarded as a threat to her own mother, denied access to her, made to hand over a Christmas gift outside the home and made to wait for over a month for the Council’s processes before finally being told that she could see her mother.”

 Ms B was estranged from her family.
 Shortly before Christmas she learned that her mother was in a care home and not likely to live long.
 Her brother wrote to the home saying that Ms B would try to remove their mother from the home and would upset her by talking about money.
 The home passed the information on to Council officers and told Ms B that she could not visit her mother.